Ronnie Shelton: Crimes

 Shelton's modus operandi was to break into victims' homes wearing something to obscure his face.
 He would initially tell victims he was going to rob them, but then rape them.
 He would insist victims not look at him and threaten them if they reported him to police.
 His language and pattern of sexual assaults helped link his crimes.

 Trial

 Timothy J. McGinty prosecuted the case in 1989.
-He was found guilty of 220 charges, including 49 rapes of over 30 women in Cleveland, Ohio.
+Shelton was found guilty of 220 charges, including 49 rapes of over 30 women in Cleveland, Ohio.
 Richard McMonagle sentenced him to between 1,554 and 3,195 years in prison.
 He received the longest sentence in Ohio's history.

 Death

-On September 25, 2018, at 4.30pm Shelton, aged 56, jumped from the top of a prison building, suffering a skull fracture upon impact with the concrete below.
+On September 25, 2018, at 4:30pm Shelton, aged 56, jumped from the top of a prison building, suffering a skull fracture upon impact with the concrete below.
 He was pronounced dead at 8:15 pm at nearby MetroHealth Medical Center.
-Investigators did not immediately suspect foul play.
+Investigators did not suspect foul play.